The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 - Ensure that the anti-malware software receives regular signature updates.
 These updates contain information about new viruses and are often delivered multiple times a week.

-- In order to detect malware before they are able to infect a system, enable real-time scanning.
+- In order to detect malware before it is able to infect a system, enable real-time scanning.
 Real-time scanning will analyze files and programs as they are copied to a system in order to prevent the user from unknowingly becoming infected.

 Mobile Computing